-Given this wonderful guidance, we recommend two options:
+We recommend two options:

 Let’s say you’ve purchased our USDA Certified Organic full-spectrum CBD oil 1,500mg.
-The next step would be to grab your CBG isolate and weight out an equal portion of mg of CBG (1,500mg).
+The next step would be to grab your CBG isolate and weigh out an equal portion of mg of CBG (1,500mg).
 Mix these two together and you now have a perfect 1 to 1 ratio of CBD to CBG.